 Bar muscle-ups are an exercise many athletes are intimidated by, but breaking up the movement into effective progressions should help you master them like the best athletes.

-Bar muscle-ups are a high skill-level movement which requires technique, speed and strength.
+Bar muscle-ups are a high skill bodyweight movement which requires technique, speed and strength.

-The key with bar muscle-ups is to bring your hips to the bar, keep your arms relatively straight and do a quick sit up over the bar.
+The key with bar muscle-ups is to bring your hips to the bar, keep your arms relatively straight and do a quick sit up over the bar as you transition.

-Maintaining a strong core throughout is also important, because if you lose your midline, you’ll lose your momentum.
+Maintaining a strong core throughout is also important, because if you lose your midline stability you’ll lose your momentum.

 - Hollow body position: jump up to the bar and establish a solid hollow body position while hanging.
 Keep your shoulders active and feet together.

 - Arch body position: move into an arch body position by swinging forwards and bringing your chest in front of the bar, your back should be slightly arched.
 Stay tight throughout your core and try too keep your feet together.

 - Lever back: from the arch, scoop your legs forward and lever yourself back.
 Imagine trying to lay horizontally while pulling the bar down, all along keeping your arms relatively straight.

 - Hips up: this is the crux of the muscle-up.
 As your legs lift into the air, aggressively thrust your hips towards the bar.
 The more aggressive you are here, the more momentum you will have to get over the bar.
 This is done while simultaneously pulling the bar towards your hips with your arms relatively extended.

 - Fast sit up: loosening your grip a little as to allow your hands to slide around the bar, engage your core and pivot over the top of the bar in a sit-up-like motion.
 This has to be done fast, using the momentum of the hip thrust.